IsobarItaly/acf-flexible-layouts-manager/readme.txt

 Add "Copy", "Duplicate", "Import" & "Paste" options for layout in ACF Flexible Content.

 == Description ==

+#### UPDATE
+*I don't really have time to work actively on this plugin anymore.
+I'm sorry for the delay on bug fixes.
+My friend and mentor @hwk work on the plugin [ACF Extended](https://wordpress.org/plugins/acf-extended/) this plugin is awesome!
+ACFE integrate all features of AFLM and so more!
+Test this plugin and folow [@hwk on twitter](https://twitter.com/hwkfr) to be aware from all update comming.*

+### ACF Flexible Layout Manager description:

 This WordPress plugin allows you to easily **manage your layouts** in the **Advanced Custom Fields "Flexible Content"**.